Luis Goytisolo: thesis statement examples for essays about yourself

 In the portal it is indicated that you can also limit your topic to something that can contribute to the academic community.

-The sources you choose must be current.
+The sources you choose must be current in line of research writing.
 Otherwise, your thesis will be outdated and will not contribute much to the community.
 The overall quality of your work will decrease if you use statistics that are more than 10 years old.

 5. What contributes to your career?